 Women's empowerment is a vital indicator of societal development, and its advancement is crucial for creating equitable and just communities (Quisumbing et al., 2023).
 In contemporary society, there are still significant barriers preventing women from accessing equal opportunities in education, healthcare, and the economy.
 Non-Governmental Organisations (NGOs) have become central figures in addressing these challenges, advocating for women’s rights, and implementing programs aimed at fostering empowerment (Goel and Sharma 2024).
 Over time, however, specialisation emerged, with certain organisations focusing exclusively on women's development and empowerment.
 The impact of NGOs on women's lives is broad and deep (Bendall 2017).
 Economically, they help women gain financial independence through access to credit and entrepreneurial opportunities.
 Socially, they challenge outdated norms and foster community support, helping women to stand up for their rights and advocate for themselves.
 Politically, NGOs encourage women’s involvement in local governance and decision-making, amplifying their voices and influence in their communities (Demello and Crasta 2024).
 The following diagram illustrates the framework under which government agencies, village cooperatives, private businesses, SHGs and NGO work in a village to promote women's development.

-Fig 1: Framework of collaboration towards women empowerment (after Ahmad et al. 2015)
+Fig. 1.
+Framework of collaboration towards women empowerment (after Ahmad et al. 2015)

 The SHG offers the canvas to conduct social intermediation, provide women the opportunity to acquire the ability and entitlement to their own lives, set their own agenda, gain skills, solve problems and develop autonomy.
 Self-help assists the rural area people in their financial needs that ensuring that unemployed low-level people get better opportunities, and they start to earn their livelihoods by themselves.
 To improve women's quality of life, women's empowerment as an economic, political, and sociocultural process challenges the system of sexual stratification that has resulted in their subordination and marginalisation.
 Non-Governmental Organisations, or NGOs, as they are called in common parlance, are organisations which are involved in carrying out a wide range of activities for the benefit of underprivileged people and the society at large (Preethi et al. 2022).
 This paper aims to examine the specific and influential role that NGOs play in the promotion of women's empowerment and self-employment.
 It also evaluates the nature, operational framework, and impact of NGOs in transforming the lives of women in India.